s3cur3/quokka/docs/tests.md

 # Test Assertions

-Quokka rewrites test assertions to use the more idiomatic `refute` macro where semantically appropriate.
+Quokka rewrites test assertions to use the more idiomatic `assert` and `refute` macros where semantically appropriate.

 ## Transformations